-The bill requires MPD to share stolen vehicle information with DMV so that DMV can ensure the owners of those vehicles do not receive ATE violations during the time period in which the vehicle is believed to be stolen.
-MPD has the bill's required information on stolen vehicles, but it does not report that to DMV.
+The bill requires MPD to share stolen vehicle information with DDOT, DMV, and DPW so that the agencies can ensure the owners of those vehicles do not receive ATE or parking violations during the time period in which the vehicle is believed to be stolen.
+MPD has the bill's required information on stolen vehicles, but it does not report that to DDOT, DMV, or DPW.
 MPD can absorb any costs associated with sharing these reports with DMV within its existing budgeted resources.
 However, DMV will need to enhance its ticketing system to receive the reports from MPD and ensure that any tickets issued to a stolen vehicle are not processed during the period of time when the vehicle is believed to be stolen.
-The ticketing system update costs \$250,000 in fiscal year 2024 and \$25,000 annually thereafter for ongoing maintenance.
+The DMV ticketing system update costs \$250,000 in fiscal year 2024 and \$25,000 annually thereafter for ongoing maintenance.
+DPW will also require \$250,000 in fiscal year 2024 and \$25,000 annually thereafter to support system updates to ensure coordination with MPD.
+DMV may require additional resources under the ticket processing contract to ensure stolen vehicles are not ticketed, but DMV was unable to determine those costs at this time.